Wake On LAN (WOL) –

-Wake on LAN packets do not traverse routers/Layer3 switches so you need to configure your network to do this.
+Wake on LAN packets does not traverse routers/Layer3 switches so you need to configure your network to do this.
 There are some security implications you need to be aware of first.

 ip forward-protocol udp 7